Giocrisrai/giocrisrai-copy-01/README.md

-# ✨ Giocrisrai Nextjs Theme ✨
+# ✨ Giocrisrai Portfolio ✨

 This is Stackbit's "Giocrisrai" theme built with [Next.js](https://nextjs.org/) and powered by content stored in files.